If you want your flower garden to keep blooming year after year with minimal effort, then low-maintenance perennials are the way to go.

 You’ll learn how to care for plants, and feel inspired when you see all your hard work come to fruition.
 If you have an outdoor space that you want to fill with rich pops of color and height, then these flowers are for you!

 What Makes These Perennials So Low Maintenance?

 Let’s face it.
 While gardening is a relaxing hobby that can feel calming and therapeutic, it can also feel laborious at times, especially when things don’t turn out as planned.

 These days, the weather can throw off even the most seasoned gardener.
 Just when you expected a low-key season, mother nature (and global warming) throws you a curveball.

-Many parts of the country are getting slammed with hurricanes and endless snow storms, which is why it’s so important to make smart gardening decisions before you spend money on seedlings and soil, and before you pick up that shovel!
+That’s why it’s so important to make smart gardening decisions before you spend money on seedlings and soil and before you pick up that shovel!

 This brings us to perennials, and why they’re such a smart purchase.
 Simply put, perennial means “everlasting”, and plants that are put in this category tend to live more than two years.
 This is why they’re so popular; you don’t need to spend time planting new seedlings every year like you would an annual plant.

 Perennials, for all the beauty they provide, need minimal upkeep, which is another reason they’re so popular.
 They don’t require as much care as other plants and flowers do.